Q - I feel a call to give more money to the Church, but I don't know where to start? How much do I give? To whom? Help

-- We are owners of nothing except our own free will.
-All other gifts, talents, things, relationships, etc. are gifts from God that we are given for a short time to take care of.
+- All of our gifts, talents, objects, relationships, etc. are gifts from God that we are given for a short time to take care of.
 This comes with a serious responsibility.

 - We will be held accountable for our stewardship by God.

 - Tithing and stewardship are about faith not money.

-- Your perceived needs may not match the reality of your needs.
+- Our perception of our needs may not match the reality of them.

-- We are either tippers or tithers.
+- We can be either tippers or tithers with God.
 Tippers believe God exists to serve us.
 Tithers believe we exist to serve God.

-"Speak to the Levites and say to them: 'When you receive from the Israelites the tithe I give you as your inheritance, you must present a tenth of that tithe as the LORD's offering." -Numbers 18:26The Church isn't caught up in the percent as much as what is happening in the heart.
+"Speak to the Levites and say to them: 'When you receive from the Israelites the tithe I give you as your inheritance, you must present a tenth of that tithe as the LORD's offering." -Numbers 18:26Second, it isn't so much about the percent of our gift as much as what is happening in the heart.
 Paul tells us:

 "On the first day of every week, each one of you should set aside a sum of money in keeping with his income, saving it up, so that when I come no collections will have to be made." -1 Cor 16:2

 "Each man should give what he has decided in his heart to give, not reluctantly or under compulsion, for God loves a cheerful giver." - 2 Cor 9:7My own recommendation is that you start with a certain percent (say 5%) of whatever gross income you receive (include any money you receive in support of your expenses).
 Then set up a different account as a tithing account.
 Do nothing with this money but give it away.
-Give half of the % you are putting away to the parish you attend and the other half to your diocese, other charities, and mission groups.
+Give half of the % you are putting away to the church you attend and the other half to your diocese, other charities, and mission groups.

-Continue to up the percent as long as you can do so until you reach the Biblical model of 10%.
+Continue to up the percent as long as you can do so until you (at least) reach the Biblical model of 10%.